colleirose/colleirose.github.io/_posts/2024-03-24-path-traversal-in-scam-website.md

 $server->run();
 ```

 Obviously, this is not the scam website, but is instead the PHP code behind the wbesocket used for fetching the files.
-I had looked through the newtwork traffic for a while, seeing paths like `/php/app/index/verify-info.php` and `/php/app/index/verify-card.php`.
+I had looked through the network traffic for a while, seeing paths like `/php/app/index/verify-info.php` and `/php/app/index/verify-card.php`.
 I wanted to get the contents of these files because they were where the stolen card data was being sent to, but uh, after figuring out the right paths (`../php/app/index/verify-info.php`, `../php/app/index/verify-card.php`), this is what it looked like:

 ![Extremely obfuscated PHP code](/assets/img/obfuscated%20php%20code.png)

-I've made the files available for download at https://github.com/colleirose/colleirose/blob/main/verify-card.php and https://github.com/colleirose/colleirose/blob/main/verify-info.php.
+I've made the files available for download at [https://github.com/colleirose/colleirose/blob/main/verify-card.php](https://github.com/colleirose/colleirose/blob/main/verify-card.php) and [https://github.com/colleirose/colleirose/blob/main/verify-info.php](https://github.com/colleirose/colleirose/blob/main/verify-card.php).
 I had made some changes to the spacing in them to improve readability slightly but did not make any further progress in deobfuscation.

 I asked other people to try out the URL but nobody else I contacted was unfortunately able to find anything useful: